ponylang/application-scaffolding-generator/README.md

 If you've never set up CircleCI before, we strongly suggest you check our their [documentation](https://circleci.com/docs/2.0/).

 You'll need to define the following environment variables as part of your CircleCI project:

+- CLOUDSMITH_API_KEY

+  Log in to your Cloudsmith account.
+Under the menu in the top right corner that is labelled with your username, you'll find an `API Key` option.
+Select it.
+It will display your API Key.
+You'll use it as the value for this environment variable.

 - DOCKERHUB_USERNAME